Science Fiction Novelist

 ABOUT THE AUTHOR

 Zachry Wheeler is a science fiction novelist, coffee slayer, and swaggering nerd.
 He is based in Toronto, Ontario where he is known to lurk around museums and brewpubs.

-He has a BSBA in CIS and works as a Web Applications Developer.
+He has a BSBA in CIS and works as a Web Apps Developer.
 He owns and operates several online ventures, including BrewChief and The Herrington Post.
-He also moonlights as an extra and has played minor roles on Better Call Saul and Preacher (check out his IMDb page).
-He has fronted several rock bands and released four albums (check out The Mayhematic and Sydewynder).
-He is an avid fan of the EPL and supports Manchester United.
+He dabbles as an extra and has played minor roles on Better Call Saul and Preacher (find him on IMDb).
+He fronted rock bands as a youngster and released four albums as The Mayhematic and Sydewynder.